dalenewman/Transformalize/README.md

 </relationships>
 ```

-If you'd rather not do all that work, you can use this pre-created [arrangement](https://raw.githubusercontent.com/dalenewman/Transformalize/master/Files/NorthWindEntitiesRelated.xml).
+If you'd rather not do all that work, you can use this pre-created [arrangement](./Files/NorthWindEntitiesRelated-cp.xml).

 Now when you initialize and run Transformalize, there's a lot going on:

 <pre style="font-size:smaller;">
-<strong>>tfl -a "c:\Temp\NorthWind.xml" -m init</strong>
+<strong>>tfl -a "NorthWind.xml" -m init</strong>
 <span style="color:#FF7F50;">warn  | NorthWind | Order Details | Initializing
 warn  | NorthWind | Orders        | Initializing
 warn  | NorthWind | Products      | Initializing